 As a result, I keep my house and my handbag well stocked with snack options.
 It's just safer for everyone involved!

 A few years ago I discovered the wonder that is no bake snacks and I include at least one of these recipes in my meal prep each week.
-This No Bake Chocolate Coconut Slice is one that I find myself whipping up time and time again.
+This Chocolate Coconut Slice is one that I find myself whipping up time and time again.